Lab 5: Svelte II (Loading Data & Reactivity)

 file.
 You may want to experiment with this if you have time, but for now, you can ignore the warning.

-Ok, now that we’ve made sure we can fetch the data, let’s display it in a more meaningful way.
-Create a <section>
+Now that we’ve made sure we can fetch the data, let’s display it in a more meaningful way.
+In the same file (+layout.svelte

 with an <h2>